Chithirai Pookkal: Plot

 Hari and his parents as well as Bharathi and her parents settle for the holidays in the same hotel in Ooty.
-Hari and Bharathi get into several quarrels until they fall in love with each other.
-Their parents have come to know their love affair and refuse to unite them.
+Hari and Bharathi get into several quarrels until they fall in love.
+Their parents, knowing their love affair, refuse to unite them.
 Later, the lovers elope and they try to commit suicide.
 Johnson David, a retired military officer, saves them in time and he accommodates the young lovers.
 What transpires later forms the crux of the story.